harlexkhal/BookStore/README.md

 # BookStore | M3Wx

-> "BookStore" is a web app for adding books.
+> "BookStore" is a web app for adding and removing books from a library storage.
 It is a Single Page App (SPA) that allows users to add and remove a book

 ![screenshot](branding/demo.png)